Articles on: Designers' Rating

 Use the PowerPoint quick access bar to keep yourself from eyeballing where the middle is - PowerPoint Quick Access Bar

-Use your eye to align icons, when the visual middle does not coincide with the measured centre
+Use your eye to align icons, when the visual middle does not coincide with the measured center

-Flip through slides in full screen to notice jumping
+Flip through slides in full screen to notice jumpings

 To learn more about alignment watch this video: